 - 1. Being punctual and not disrupting the class once it has begun.
 Late students may not be admitted to the classroom until the next break, late students will be marked tardy. - 2.
 Listening quietly when someone else is speaking. - 3.
 It is not acceptable to bring children or visitors to class.
 Anyone doing so will be asked to leave. - 4.
 Students who disrupt the classroom will be asked to leave.
 Zero tolerance for any disruptive, threatening, or hostile behavior.
 This includes behavior of a sexual nature.
 (See NVC Board Policy 3540 and AP 5500 Standards of Conduct.) - 5.
-Students in the Fast Track Program will report to the Supervising RegisteredNurse. - 6.
-No electronic devices of any type are allowed in the classroom unless specified by DSPS at NVC for students with accommodations. - 7.
+Students in the Fast Track Program will report to the Supervising Registered Nurse. - 6.
+No electronic devices of any type are allowed in the classroom unless specified by DSPS at NVC for students with accommodations.
+For the Fast Track Program, any electronic device provided by DSH-N will be allowed. - 7.
 Students who come to the classroom with an electronic device will be removed from the classroom and placed on probation.

-- 8. Students who bring an electronic device into the classroom during a test, quiz, exam, etc. will be considered cheating and may be dismissed from the program. - 9.
+- 8. Students who bring an electronic device into the classroom during a test, quiz, exam etc. will be considered cheating and dismissed from the program. - 9.
 Students are responsible for being prepared for class as evidenced by reading and studying the material, which will be presented in lecture. - 10.
 The instructor, who has an obligation to assess the learning needs of ALL students, is in the best position to determine what constitutes disruption.